 For the full analysis of each requirement, see the Complete Guide to QSBS & Section 1202.QSBS is binary: if you miss one requirement, you lose the exclusion.

-Washington & Oregon context (important): If stock qualifies under §1202, it is generally exempt from Washington’s 9.9% income tax and Washington’s 7% capital gains tax, and Oregon ties eligibility to the §1202 rules too.
-The tax stakes are large.
+Washington context (important): If stock qualifies under §1202, under the statute as enacted, it is generally exempt from Washington's 9.9% income tax and Washington's capital gains tax.
+Oregon, by contrast, no longer conforms to the federal §1202 exclusion — Oregon residents should assume their QSBS gain is fully taxable at the state level.
+The state-level stakes are large.

 Quick eligibility summary (all required)